 Accounts Receivable 101

-For now, let’s focus on Accounts Receivable… aka what customers/clients owe you for goods and services you have provided or are scheduled to provide to them.
+For now, let’s focus on Accounts Receivable… aka what customers/clients owe you for products and services you have provided or are scheduled to provide to them.

 Why it’s important to monitor